SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/metadata/doc/metadata.rst

     </hlm:metadatafilterset>

-The complete list of predefined ids for various stages of the build are defined in this file,
+The complete list of predefined ids for various stages of the build are defined in the file,

 helium/config/metadata_filter_config_default.xml

-Each ID can be overridden to provide additional regular expression to control the results of the build for different stages.
+Each ID can be overridden to provide additional regular expressions to control the results of the build for different stages.

 Two ways to add the regular expressions
 ---------------------------------------